DERE-ad2001/Frida-Labs/Frida 0x5/Solution/Solution.md

 ![](images/3.png)

-Well it crashed.
-So what's the reason for this ?
+Well, it crashed.
+So what's the reason for this?

 Creating an instance of `MainActivity` or any Android  component directly using Frida can be tricky due to Android's lifecycle  and threading rules.
 Android components, like `Activity`  subclasses, rely on the application context for proper functioning.
 In  Frida, you might lack the necessary context.
 Android UI components often require a specific thread with an associated `Looper`.
 If you're dealing with UI tasks, ensure you're on the main thread with an active `Looper`.
 Activities are part of the larger Android application lifecycle.
 Creating an instance of `MainActivity` might need the app to be in a specific state, and managing the entire lifecycle through Frida might not be straightforward.
 In conclusion, it's not a good idea to create an instance for the `MainActivity`.

-So what's the solution here ?
+So what's the solution here?

 When an Android application starts, the system creates an instance of the `MainActivity` (or the launcher activity specified in the AndroidManifest.xml file).
 The creation of the `MainActivity` instance is part of the Android application lifecycle.
 So we can just use frida to get the instance of `MainActivity` then call the `flag()` method to get our flag.